 The Department of Juvenile Justice (DJJ) provides a balanced and effective social studies program which prepares students to be active, informed, and responsible citizens.
 Social studies increase students' awareness of their world, their nation, their state, and themselves, giving them fundamental understandings of their society and others, both past and present.
 Students acquire and perfect skills of individual and group inquiry and examine a broad range of peoples and cultures.
 Student's gain from social studies programs the knowledge, skills, attitudes, and values that enable them to be effective problem-solvers, good decision-makers, and wise planners.
 Ultimately, social studies provide a context for students to use the skills introduced in other areas they learn to understand and practice the art of living and working together in a productive and constructive manner.
-DJJ students are required to obtain a total of three credits in Social Studies for graduation.
+Students must earn three credits of Social Studies for graduation.